StefanHaslhofer/HardwareDesign/README.md

 ### Core Concept
 I chose a memory mapped I/O approach for communication between a RISC-V core (running on the FPGA) and the on-board ESP32.
 I did not implement the RISC-V core by myself but rather used code provided in the lecture _Rechnerarchitektur_.

-In contrast to my blinky example, the RISC-V core consists of multiple VHDL files.
+In contrast to my blinky example, the RISC-V core consists of multiple VHDL files, which can be handled by yosys.

+In order to establish communication between the ESP32 and the core I needed to find possible connection.
+Accordion to the [ULX3S manual](https://github.com/emard/ulx3s/blob/master/doc/MANUAL.md) J1 pins GP,GN 11-13 are shared with the ESP32.
+I then allocated a designated area in the [memory](rtl/dmem.vhd) for data sent/recieved via those pin connections.